BENEFITS OF LHPH

 Buy Here Pay Here is a highly competitive market, often with numerous dealerships in a single city offering in house financing.
 In many ways it becomes a race to the bottom to offer the lowest price or smallest down payment to secure a customer.
 This is compounded by the new hyper-connected consumer who, via the internet, has access to shop, compare, and price vehicles without setting foot on a lot.
 Dealers lose potential customers without even realizing it because they are comparing your offering to your competitors’.
 The result is dealers sacrificing quality and profitability to sell vehicles and capture market share.

-Imagine a competing dealer transitions to LHPH and they begin offering vehicles four or five model years newer than all their competitors, with half the mileage, for the same or lower monthly payment.
-Would a credit challenged customer choose to drive a 9-year-old vehicle with 150,000 miles from their local BHPH dealer, or a 4-year-old vehicle with 70,000 miles from the LHPH dealer for the same payment?
+Imagine a dealer n your market adopts a different in-house financing model and suddenly begins offering vehicles four or five model years newer than all their competitors, with half the mileage, for the same or lower monthly payment.
+Faced with that choice, would a credit challenged customer choose to drive a 9-year-old vehicle with 150,000 miles from their local BHPH dealer, or a 4-year-old vehicle with 70,000 miles from the LHPH dealer for the same payment?

 Thanks to the way leases are structured, this dealer can offer the customer a more competitive vehicle for the same payment and, without sacrificing profit.
 That combination results in a more attractive offer for the customer and ultimately more marketshare.